RivenSkaye/mpv-scripts/yeetpls/README.md

 			- Inner table: `pair`s of Stream Type (string) and the actual URL.
 	- The value returned should be a string that can be written to a playlist file, according to the playlist spec.
 	- **Make sure to add it to the module's exported function list**.
 The parser will be `require`d dynamically so if you don't expose `parser.format_pls`, it can't be used.
+- `test_format`:
+	- Argument given for this function is always just the content of the file.
+	- The value returned should be a boolean
+	- If multiple format specs allow for the same parser to be used (m3u/m3u8 for example), an extra step is required:
+		- Mention this in any PR to add functionality
+		- Provide a list of all formats that match
+	- Provide an internal way of matching the spec
+	- Do not throw errors if a file is a mismatch to the spec
+		- Either use `print` or `mp.msg.warn` to notify the user of this.
+		- Optionally print a single line message on the OSD
+		- `return false` makes main.lua attempt to use a fallback, if that fails it provides a clean exit.

 Whatever else these parsers do internally is irrelevant, make them perform black magic for all I care.
 So long as it translates between mpv's internal playlist objects and the type of playlist it processes, this code is gonna be happy with it.